-Malaysia profile - Media - BBC News
+Malaysia profile

 Radio

-- Radio Television Malaysia (RTM) - state-run, operates some 30 radio stations and external service Voice of Malaysia
+- Radio Television Malaysia (RTM) - state-run, operates some 30 national and regional networks

-- Era FM - private
+- Era - private

 - Hot FM - private

-- Sinar FM - private
+- Sinar - private

 News agency/internet